-The remaining cards are then placed face-down at the centre of the board, forming the stock or the draw pile.
+The remaining cards are then placed face-down at the center of the board, forming the stock or the draw pile.

-The dealer goes first, and turn order proceeds in clockwise order.
+The dealer goes first, and the turn order proceeds in a clockwise order.

 Each player begins their turn by drawing cards from the draw pile until their hands consist of 5 cards each.
 This process will repeat for each turn, with each player drawing the needed number of cards to replenish their hand.